 Hocking County rates at the top in any discussion of Ohio deer hunting statistics.
-With over 9,200 acres of public land available to hunters, this forest has produced more than its share of venison down through the years.
+With over 9,200 acres of public land available to hunters, Hocking Forest has produced more than its share of venison down through the years.

-Near Laurelville, this forest is managed by the state under a multiple-use concept, with special emphasis on maintaining forest cover.
+Near Laurelville, Hocking Forest is managed by the state under a multiple-use concept, with special emphasis on maintaining forest cover.
 This approach has helped create excellent deer habitat, and the whitetail population is thriving.

 Three designated nature preserves are also in Hocking Forest.
 Conkles Hollow, Sheick Hollow and Little Rocky Hollow are off limits to hunting.
 The boundaries of these areas are marked with white and/or red paint spots.